Last Updated: May 2nd, 2022 at 4:16 pm

 Will My Claim Go to Personal Injury Claim Go To Trial?

 It is likely that disputes over fault for an accident or injury are resolved through informal settlements.
 However, four to five percent of personal injury claims will become formal personal injury lawsuits.
 If your concern is whether or not your claim will go to trial, it’s best to look at the common reasons why a case would head to court.

 - Both parties cannot agree on who caused the accident.
 If the plaintiff and the defendant cannot come to an agreement regarding who was responsible for the accident, there are few options but to go all the way to trial.

-- Both parties cannot agree on compensation amount.
-Whether the insurance adjuster is unable or unwilling to negotiate, the other party is being unreasonable, or the victim feels they deserve an amount beyond the offered settlement, when both parties cannot agree on compensation the case will head to trial.
+- Both parties cannot agree on the compensation amount.
+Whether the insurance adjuster is unable or unwilling to negotiate, the other party is being unreasonable, or the victim feels they deserve an amount beyond the offered settlement when both parties cannot agree on compensation the case will head to trial.

 - The plaintiff chose to sue.
 In some cases, the victim believes that in order to receive fair compensation and receive justice for the accident, the courtroom is the best place to hash things out.

 Types of Cases That Go All the Way to Trial